stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 \#stratapp is intuitive and best learnt by doing.

-\#stratapp’s UX has been designed for all generations, tech aptitudes and frequencies of use.
+\#stratapp has been designed for all generations, tech aptitudes and frequencies of use.
 Like all modern collaboration tech, end user proficiency requires a little patience, some experimentation and an open mind.

 ## two roles for success